MarkusHumetus/Image_sports_classification/README.md

 Project was completed and submitted for competition in 23rd of September 2022.

+## Results & Conclusions

 ## Contact

-If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net
+If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marc.humet.datascience@gmail.com

 ## Acknowledgments